Web Browser

 Realtime predictions at the edge with roboflow.js

-For most business applications, the Hosted API is suitable.
+For most business applications, the is suitable.
 But for many consumer applications and some enterprise use cases, having a server-hosted model is not workable (for example, if your users are bandwidth constrained or need lower latency than you can achieve using a remote API).

 inferencejs

-is a custom layer on top of Tensorflow.js to enable real-time inference via JavaScript using models trained on Roboflow.
+is a custom layer on top of to enable real-time inference via JavaScript using models trained on Roboflow.

 Once you have a trained model, you can easily test it using your webcam using the "Try with Webcam" button.